peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 .\migrate_experiment.ps1 -SourceDirectory "output/legacy/Legacy_Experiment_1"
 ```

-### Analyzing a Study (`analyze_study.ps1`)
+### Processing a Study (`process_study.ps1`)

-After running one or more experiments, this script aggregates all their results and performs the final statistical analysis for the entire study.
+This script orchestrates the entire post-processing workflow for a study.
+It audits all experiments, compiles their results, and performs the final statistical analysis.
 This is the final step for a study.

-**Important:** Before running the aggregation and analysis, this script first automatically performs a full study audit (by calling `audit_study.ps1`).
+**Important:** This script first automatically performs a full study audit (by calling `audit_study.ps1`).
 If any experiment is found to be incomplete, corrupt, or out-of-date, the process will halt with a detailed error report.
-This ensures that analysis is only performed on a complete and validated set of data.
+This ensures that compilation and analysis are only performed on a complete and validated set of data.

 For organizational purposes, one would typically move all experiment folders belonging to a single study into a common directory (e.g., `output/studies/My_First_Study/`).